Why Paramount Global (PARA)’s Most Recent Report Reveals Some Hints About Its Future

 Is It Worth Investing in Paramount Global (NASDAQ :PARA) Right Now?

-Paramount Global (NASDAQ:PARA) scored a price-to-earnings ratio above its average ratio, recording 5.49 x from its present earnings ratio.
-Plus, the 36-month beta value for PARA is at 1.45.
-Opinions of the stock are interesting as 11 analysts out of 28 who provided ratings for Paramount Global declared the stock was a “buy,” while 0 rated the stock as “overweight,” 14 rated it as “hold,” and 3 as “sell.”
+Paramount Global (NASDAQ:PARA) scored a price-to-earnings ratio above its average ratio, recording 5.69 x from its present earnings ratio.
+Plus, the 36-month beta value for PARA is at 1.49.

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse